|

-Telefunken is a contract rummy game played in certain South American countries, especially in Venezuela, Ecuador and Peru, and also to some extent in Colombia.
+Telefunken is a contract rummy game played in certain South American countries, especially in Venezuela, Ecuador, Peru and Bolivia, and also to some extent in Colombia.
 I'm told that it owes its German name to the fact that it was brought to South America around the time of World War II, at which time many German Jews and Nazis fled to South America.
 In German funken means "to broadcast", and Telefunken was the name of a German radio and television company.
 There is no obvious connection to broadcasting, but perhaps the people who brought this game to South America had some connection with the firm Telefunken.
-As far as I know, Telefunken is not played in Germany nowadays, though other forms of contract rummy are known there.
+So far as I know, Telefunken is not played in Germany nowadays, though other forms of contract rummy are known there.

 Telefunken is normally played by four people, using a double pack of cards with four jokers - 108 cards in all.
 A supply of chips or tokens, 7 per player, is also needed.